aboutjax/goneriding/src/pages/posts/01-ohakune-weekend-stage-1/01-ohakune-weekend.md

 # Ohakune

-<marker-link lat="-39.418654" lng="175.399945" zoom="15">Settlement of the town</marker-link> is considered to have commenced in the early 1890s and by March 1908 the railway line had reached Ohakune.The period of railway construction activities was followed quickly by intensive timber milling; as the forest was cleared, cattle and sheep were introduced and farming progressed.
+<marker-link lat="-39.418654" lng="175.399945" zoom="15" label="D">Settlement of the town</marker-link> is considered to have commenced in the early 1890s and by March 1908 the railway line had reached Ohakune.The period of railway construction activities was followed quickly by intensive timber milling; as the forest was cleared, cattle and sheep were introduced and farming progressed.
 Ohakune was constituted a town district in August 1908 and in November 1911 attained borough status.

 The meaning of the name Ohakune in the Māori language is “the place of” (Ō) “the careful ones” (hakune).